dgryski/go-perfbook/performance.md

 When thinking changes you can make to your program, there are two basic options: you can either change your data or you can change your code.

+## Data Changes

 Changing your data means either adding to or altering the representation of the data you're processing.

+(Some of these rely on changing the O() associated with different aspects of the data structure)

 Ideas for augmenting your data structure: